andreasjansson/midimacs/README.md

 In the gif above, channel `00` has the code `a` repeated four beats, then re-initialized, then repeated another four beats.
 In channel `01`, `b` is repeated three times, `c` times, and `d` three times.
 Everything afterwards is silent.

+(NB in midimacs channels are 0-indexed, but most MIDI devices are 1-indexed.
+So you have to do that arithmetic in your head.)

 A code is actually a tiny little algorithm.
 If you hit RETURN while point is on a code, you'll be taken to that code's buffer, where you'll write the algorithm.

 ![](https://github.com/andreasjansson/midimacs/blob/master/github-assets/open-code.gif)